noderod/City-Learning/README.md

 **New York** : Encompasses Manhattan and surrounding parts of the 5 boroughs.
 Southern Staten Island and
             eastern Queens are not completely shown in the map.
+            Returns a keras model which returns the average time and units needed for the fire department for  solving an issue based on the building type, problem code, and location.
+            No final map with the results is provided.
             Topic: Fire emergencies and building inspections.